docs

 What Can You Do?

-Once connected, open the Needle Inspector on any three.js webpage and chat naturally with your AI assistant:
+Open the Needle Inspector on any three.js webpage to also chat about live 3D scenes:

 • Explore 3D scenes: "Show me all the lights in my scene"